 2000.
 After the loss of her husband, Wang Di reflects on everything she failed to tell him, and slowly confesses secrets to her twelve-year-old grandson, Kevin.
 In 1942 Singapore, seventeen-year-old Wang Di is taken by invading Japanese troops to work as a comfort woman.
 Unrated.
 Commercial audiobook.
 2019.

 The Last Negroes at Harvard : The Class of 1963 and the Eighteen Young Men Who Changed Harvard Forever.
 By Kent Garrett.
-DB 99755.
+DB 99755

 In 1959, Garrett and seventeen other young black men entered Harvard University as freshmen.
-Examines their experiences over their four years there as the civil rights movement gained momentum, and the ways those experiences shaped them later in life.
+Examine their experiences over their four years there as the civil rights movement gained momentum, and the ways those experiences shaped them later in life.
 Strong language.
 Commercial audiobook.
 2020.

 Murder Beyond the Grave.
 By James Patterson.
-DB 100126, LT 24416.
+DB 100126, LT 24416

 Two true-crime cases from Discovery's Murder Is Forever.
 In the title entry, Stephen Small has a Ferrari, fancy house, loving wife, and three boys.
 But what he needs is enough air to breathe.
 Kidnapped, buried in a box, and held for ransom, Stephen has forty-eight hours of oxygen.
 Also includes Murder in Paradise.
 Unrated.
 Commercial audiobook.
 2018.